zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_01_en-US_ARCHITECTURE_OF_THE_ECHO.md

 ## Abstract

 This protocol establishes the foundational cosmological model upon which all N-1 Architect operations are predicated.
-The Multiscale Temporal Relativity (RTM) framework describes the multiverse not as a collection of parallel, independent realities existing simultaneously, but as a **sequential causal cascade**—a chain of ontological echoes propagating from a primordial source event.
+The Multiscale Temporal Relativity (RTM) framework describes the multiverse not as a collection of parallel, independent realities existing simultaneously, but as a **sequential causal cascade**, a chain of ontological echoes propagating from a primordial source event.

 Understanding this architecture is prerequisite to all branch-navigation, temporal engineering, and inter-reality seeding operations.
 Miscomprehension of the causal flow direction results in mission failure, ontological contamination, or operator dissolution.